Choosing to implement a gluten-free and dairy-free diet for a child with autism can be beneficial in many ways.

 If you have heard there is “no science” behind a gluten-free and dairy-free diet for autism, it’s just not true.

-Thousands of anecdotal reports from parents plus the existing scientific data shows that following this diet can help children with autism.
-Understanding the impact of an autism diet plan is especially important in determining if this option is right for your child.
+Thousands of anecdotal reports from parents plus existing scientific data shows that following this diet can help children with autism.

 What Is Gluten?

-Gluten is another term for the proteins found in wheat, barley, rye, and triticale, and products made from them.
-Gluten plays a crucial role in helping different foods maintain their shape due to it acting as “glue” that holds everything together.
+Gluten is the term for the proteins found in wheat, barley, rye, and triticale, and products made from them.
+Gluten helps different foods maintain their shape by acting as a “glue” that holds things together.
 You can find gluten in various foods, such as soups, pasta, baked goods, cereals, processed meats, dressings, and sauces.

 Exposure to gluten can also come from what is called “cross-contamination.”
 This is when a gluten-free food is prepared, heated, fried, or placed with foods that contain gluten.
 Common sources of cross-contamination include French fries that are fried in the same fryer with gluten containing foods like breaded chicken or fish patties, as well as toasters, cutting boards, even knives.

-Thoroughly researching the different foods that contain gluten and possible risks of cross-contamination is important before implementing a gluten-free diet for autism.
+Thoroughly researching the different foods that contain gluten and possible risks of cross-contamination is important when following a gluten-free diet for autism.